egor7/blog-1/csv/csv.md

 Don’t worry if your console is narrow: pipe the output to `less -S` and use arrow keys to move left and right.

-Another useful extension of CSV tools is command [`csvstat`](https://csvkit.readthedocs.io/en/latest/scripts/csvstat.html).
-It analyzes the content and displays statistics like the number of distinct values of all columns.
+Another useful extension included in CSVKit is the command [`csvstat`](https://csvkit.readthedocs.io/en/latest/scripts/csvstat.html).
+It analyzes the file contents and displays statistics like the number of distinct values of all columns.
 Also, it tries to infer types.
 If the column type is a number then it also returns maximum, minimum, mean, median, and standard deviation of the values.

 To perform aggregations, filtering and grouping, you can use the generic command [`csvsql`](https://csvkit.readthedocs.io/en/latest/scripts/csvsql.html) that lets you run ANSI SQL commands on CSV files.